yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/deployment.md

 6. Navigate to the workshop `infra` folder for the repository you cloned in the previous step.

     ```bash
+    cd build-your-first-agent-with-azure-ai-agent-service-lab/infra
+    ```

+7. Run the deployment script with the following command:

+    ```bash
     pwsh deploy.ps1
     ```

-7. Follow the prompts to deploy the workshop resources to your Azure subscription.
+8. Follow the prompts to deploy the workshop resources to your Azure subscription.

 ## Run the workshop